-- 1 Open the NetBackup Administration Console. - 2 Click NetBackup Management > Policies in the left pane. - 3 In the All Policies pane, right-click and create a new one. - 4 From the Policy type list, select NAS-Data-Protection - 5 From the Policy Storage list, select Storage Lifecycle Policy for backup from snapshots. - 6 The Perform snapshot backups option is selected by default. - 7 (Optional) Select the Take checkpoints every check box and enter a value in minutes. - 8 (Optional) To track changes between two snapshots, select the Enable vendor change tracking for incremental backups check box.
+- 1 Open the NetBackup Administration Console. - 2 Click NetBackup Management > Policies in the left pane. - In the All Policies pane, right-click and create a new one. - 4 From the Policy type list, select NAS-Data-Protection - 5 From the Policy Storage list, select Storage Lifecycle Policy for backup from snapshots. - 6 The Perform snapshot backups option is selected by default. - (Optional) Select the Take checkpoints every check box and enter a value in minutes. - 8 (Optional) To track changes between two snapshots, select the Enable vendor change tracking for incremental backups check box.

-Note: At a given time, you can only use either the Enable vendor change tracking for incremental backupsor the Use Accelerator check box.
+Note: At a given time, you can only use either the Enable vendor change tracking for incremental backups or the Use Accelerator check-box.

-- 9 Click Options and set a value for the following parameters: - Snapshot Type - Snapshot Host - Access Protocol: Based on your preference select NFS3 or NFS4. - 10 By default, the Perform off-host backup option is selected.
-Select Backup Host Pool from the Use list and then select backup host pool name from the Machine list. - 11 In the Dynamic Data Streaming Attributes section, the Allow dynamic streaming option is selected by default.
+- 9 Click Options and set a value for the following parameters: - Snapshot Type - Snapshot Host - 10 In the Dynamic Data Streaming Attributes section, the Allow dynamic streaming option is selected by default.
 Configure the following attributes: